 -

-Step 4 - Enter or update your accounts into the
+Step 4 - Enter or update your accounts in

 -

-Step 5 - The software will perform validity checks
+Step 5 - The software performs validity checks to ensure compmliance with:

 -